flow-state-15/mod-5-extra-resources/project-week/css-grading-specs.md

 make-or-break factor of your portfolio project from a potential employer's perspective.

-The rest of this document will outline what you should achieve to meet the minimum CSS requirements of your full-stack portfolio project.
+The rest of this document is a guide to help you achieve a complete and visually appealing full-stack portfolio project.

 ## CSS Specifications

 You must follow the design of the application you are cloning as close as possible, down to the colors.
-This is not a bootcamp for creating designers, and you are not training to be designers.
+App Academy is not a bootcamp for creating designers and you are not training to be designers.
 The application that you are cloning is already designed and you must replicate and implement the design of the target cloned site through organizing your HTML elements and